jthuraisamy/DIRT/README.md

 I've used a combination of DeviceTree, WinObjEx64, and WinDbg for these use-cases.
 It's more of a tedious manual process that doesn't scale easily, so DIRT just attempts to make it more convenient.

+## Build and Usage

+This should compile with Visual Studio 2017 or greater.
+Currently it's not in a useable state, but to use place `kldbgdrv.sys` (found with WinDbg) in the same directory as `DIRT.exe` and run with administrative privileges.

 ## Authors

 Jackson Thuraisamy (2018).
 The code is heavily derived from the [WinObjEx64](https://github.com/hfiref0x/WinObjEx64) project by [@hFireF0X](https://twitter.com/hfiref0x?lang=en).